-Even though the previous method allows to bound the difference between the solution of the adaptive method and that of the reference method and has proved to be highly accurate, it does not say much about the real physics behind this new lattice Boltzmann method.
-The question of determining the physical model approximated by the lattice Boltzmann method has to be discussed with particular care, especially when one wants to introduce diffusion terms with a specific structure and when a fine control on the stability constraints is needed.
+Even though the previous method allows to bound the difference between the solution of the adaptive method and that of the reference method and has proved to be highly accurate, it does not say much about the perturbations on the target equations induced by this new lattice Boltzmann method.
+The question of determining the equations approximated by the lattice Boltzmann method has to be discussed with particular care, especially when one wants to introduce diffusion terms with a specific structure, as commonly done in the literature.
 For example, when using an acoustic scaling, the diffusive terms do not show up at leading order.
-Therefore, in order to build reliable methods, we have to ensure that our adaptive approach does not alter these important contributions.
+Therefore, in order to build reliable methods, we have to ensure that our adaptive approach does not alter these contributions.

-Until nowadays, two main formal approaches - which consistently yield the same results - are devised to analyze the physics reproduced by lattice Boltzmann methods: the Chapman-Enskog expansion [7] and the Taylor expansion method [12].
+Until nowadays, two main formal approaches (which consistently yield the same results) are devised to analyze the equations simulated by lattice Boltzmann methods: the Chapman-Enskog expansion [8] and the Taylor expansion method [13].
 The former approach is based on a Hilbert-like asymptotic expansion, whereas the latter follows the tracks of the consistency analysis for Finite Difference methods based on Taylor expansions.
 These methods remain formal because they assume that the derivatives of negligible terms are also negligible.

 In this contribution, we clarify how the quality of the utilized multiresolution analysis impacts the physical model approximated by the adaptive numerical scheme.
-More precisely, we show that the central tool to perform the multiresolution analysis, the so-called "prediction operator", must be accurate enough so that the adaptative method does not significantly alter the behavior of the numerical scheme performed on the finest level of grid.
+More precisely, we show that the central tool to perform the multiresolution analysis, the so-called "prediction operator", must be accurate enough so that the adaptive method does not significantly alter the behavior of the numerical scheme performed on the finest level of grid.
 Otherwise, large deviations from the behavior of the reference scheme are theoretically expected and numerically observed.
 This pertains both to the phenomena present in the macroscopic target model (transport and diffusion, for example) and to higher-order terms that play a role in determining the stability of the numerical method.
 The latter were generally ignored by the analyses available in the literature but may lead to unexpected behaviors of the adaptive strategy.
 The analysis is conducted on locally uniform parts of the mesh at some coarser level of resolution than the finest available mesh size.
 We then show, using Taylor expansions, that the adaptive scheme acting on such group of coarse cells does not perturb the original lattice Boltzmann algorithm up to a certain order in the space step.
 This accuracy result holds uniformly with respect to the local level of the grid, thus can be applied globally to any adapted mesh.